November 14th, 2018

 “Washington is a fast-growing state that needs a robust, multimodal transportation system to be successful,” said Villeneuve.
 “Tim Eyman’s I-976 threatens essential projects across our state that will make our communities more livable, including a large number of voter-approved transit projects in Central Puget Sound that he despises.”

 “It is important for voters to understand that I-976 wouldn’t just hurt Sound Transit and wouldn’t merely affect light rail.
-Implementation of I-976 would cause catastrophic damage in every part of Washington — from small towns like Clarkston, East Wenatchee, and Anacortes to large cities like Seattle, Tacoma, and Everett.”
+Implementation of I-976 would cause catastrophic damage in every part of Washington — from small towns like Clarkston, East Wenatchee, and Battle Ground to large cities like Seattle, Tacoma, and Everett.”